Cleeng/cleeng-wp-plugin/readme.txt

 You can activate subscription from your Cleeng account settings: http://cleeng.com/us/my-account/settings/edit-publisher-plan/1.
 Once activated, items for sale on your site will either be accessible as direct purchase one by one, or as subscription

+= What exactly are the social commissions? =

+This is a unique Cleeng feature: First you need to set commission in WP Plugin.
+Them, say Joe like your content and buys an item.
+He shares the short URL provided (http://cleeng.it/iSMKEZ) to his friends on Facebook or Twitter.
+Every time someone buys your content too, Joe gets a commission.
+It affiliation 2.0!

 = I have another question =
 You can find all FAQ on http://support.cleeng.com (or ask your question there if it is not listed).

 == Screenshots ==

 1. In-page monetization; visitors can purchase with one-click, search-engine friendly
-2. Your visitors can purchase single items instantly
+2. Your visitors can purchase single items instantly, w/o leaving your site
 3. Your visitors can buy a daily pass or subscribe (optional)
 4. Detailed information available within the plugin (Admin)
 5. Setting up a single-item for sale (Admin)